JordanGreenies/FFNx/README.md

 ## Limitations:
 - SSL connections not implemented
-- Speaking actor names are extracted from the dialogue & might not always be accurate, in which case it it selects the Unknown voice model
+- Speaking actor names are extracted from the dialogue & might not always be accurate, in which case it selects the Unknown voice model

 ## Notes:
 - If you have problems, enable trace_tts and check FFNx.log when dialogue occurs